 So this year, I’m going to get a bit closer to them.

-The University of Missouri’s Reynolds Journalism Institute (RJI) has invited me out to Columbia, Mo., in the fall to serve as a fellow.(2) For a year, I’ll be studying news-centric startups, trying to catalog the choices, successes and failures made during their early stages.
+The University of Missouri’s Reynolds Journalism Institute (RJI) has invited me out to Columbia, Mo., in the fall to serve as a fellow.[3.
+The list of former fellows is long and distinguished, and I am not entirely sure how I now find myself among their ranks.]
+For a year, I’ll be studying news-centric startups, trying to catalog the choices, successes and failures made during their early stages.
 I’ll be applying those lessons to Stry, the startup I founded last fall in Biloxi, Miss.

 Despite all the success I had in Biloxi, Stry has been idling since the fall.
 RJI is giving me the chance to kick-start Stry once again.
 During the course of my fellowship, I’m going to try to take Stry from concept to realization.
 The goal is to build out an organization that can begin reporting and syndicating stories starting in the spring of 2012.